Online Subspace Learning on Flag Manifolds for System Identification: Numerical case studies

-Since the true system order is unknown, relying on a single subspace from the flag estimate may lead to biased predictions.
+\paragraph{Ensemble of Nested Subspace Prediction.} Since the true system order is unknown, relying on a single subspace from the flag estimate may lead to biased predictions.
 To mitigate this, inspired by ensembling methods~\citep{dietterich2000ensemble}, we aggregate information from all candidate subspaces $\{\hat{\bmV}_{k}^t\}_{k=1}^d$.
-Specifically, we compute an ensemble of predictions by averaging $\hat{y}_t(k)$ obtained from \eqref{eq:subspace_prediction} across $k=1,\dots,d$, yielding $ \hat{y}_t \coloneqq \frac{1}{d}\sum_{k=1}^d \hat{y}_t(k). $ This ensemble approach leverages the hierarchical structure of the flag to balance the contribution of lower- and higher-dimensional subspaces, yielding more robust online predictions.
-We name this model as \textbf{ensemble-$(q_1,\dots,q_d)$ prediction.} We choose an ensemble of dimension $q_1 = 9$ and $q_2 = 10$ based on validation and evaluate the ensemble-$(9, 10)$ prediction against several baseline models: no learning, N4SID, \ac{PAST}.
-The \emph{no learning} model uses \eqref{eq:offline-subspace-prediction} to predict future outputs without any adaptive updates to the subspace predictor.
+Specifically, we compute an ensemble of predictions by averaging $\hat{y}_t(k)$ obtained from \eqref{eq:subspace-predictor} across $k=1,\dots,d$, yielding $ \hat{y}_t \coloneqq \frac{1}{d}\sum_{k=1}^d \hat{y}_t(k). $ We use uniform averaging as a simple baseline ensemble rule.
+More sophisticated weighting schemes, for example based on the spectrum of the data covariance, may further improve performance and are an interesting direction for future work.
+This approach leverages the hierarchical structure of the flag to balance the contribution of lower- and higher-dimensional subspaces, yielding more robust online predictions.
+We name this model as \textbf{average-$(q_1,\dots,q_d)$ prediction.} We choose an ensemble of dimension $q_1 = 9$ and $q_2 = 10$ based on validation and evaluate the average-$(9, 10)$ prediction against several baseline models: no learning, N4SID, \ac{PAST}.
+The \emph{no learning} model predicts future outputs without any adaptive updates to the subspace predictor.
 The N4SID method~\citep{van1994n4sid} is implemented in an online fashion: at each time $t$ we re-identify a state-space model $(A_t, B_t, C_t, D_t)$ from the current input-output data window $W_t=[w_{t-T+1} \cdots w_t]$.
 The state is estimated by a Kalman filter.
 Then the estimated state-space model is used to compute $\hat{y}_t$.